-A fast step-up in global EV adoption is underway, with global sales jumping from 4 percent of passenger vehicles in 2020 to nearly 9 percent in 2021.
+A fast step-up in global EV adoption is underway, with global sales jumping from 4 percent of passenger vehicles in 2020 to 14 percent in 2022.

-But to advance to a 50 percent global market share within eight years, we’ll need an immediate and ambitious leap in manufacturing, from four million EVs per year to tens of millions.
+But to advance to a 50 percent global market share within seven years, we’ll need an immediate and ambitious leap in manufacturing, from four million EVs per year to tens of millions.

 Even with manufacturers investing heavily in electrification, we won’t hit this target without aggressive financial incentives and sales mandates to spur consumers to switch.